juliakloiber/superrr/_posts/superrr-lab-blog/2024-03-28-Critiquing futures.md

     <li>How is your future scenario different from today’s status quo?</li>
     <li>What types of societal patterns does your future reproduce that might discriminate against different types of groups/entities/beings?</li>
     <li>
         Might your future scenario already be reality for some?
 (Especially relevant when building dystopian scenarios.)
-        <ul><li>If yes, how does this change your perspective on privilege?
-And what does a futures scenario look like where this existing reality is changed (to the better)?</li></ul>
+And what does a futures scenario look like where this existing reality is changed (to the better)?
     </li>
 </ul>